flyingmachine/nanoc-blog/content/programming/brave-clojure-jobs-reboot.md

 been so good to me.
 If you believe that this is a worthwhile endeavor and that it will help everybody in the long run, including you, then I hope you'll subscribe and help support me in making a great resource for everybody.

-## A personal note

-I started working on this rewrite around the same time that the pandemic started.
-The sudden economic uncertainty hit me hard: I was personally ok, but so many across the US -- including some of my own friends -- had to grapple with now knowing how they would pay for basic necessities.

-I'm grateful that I had security, and that I could even help others.
-My life hasn't always been like this.
-I grew up poor.
-During my earliest years my family was on welfare.
-We were homeless for a time, and lived in government housing for years before finally moving into a very modest house.
-Later, at 18, I was on my own, working overnight at a hotel and doing the dance of juggling expenses to incur the fewest overdraft fees.

-Learning to program gave me access to opportunities that changed my life.
-Those early circumstances are now far behind me, but they've never left me, and I continue to feel motivated to do what I can to help others improve their conditions.
-My life got better because of the generosity of others; the tools I use daily are the product of labor freely given.
-I want my labor to prove useful, too.
-I believe in the power of generosity to have a lasting impact on others, to benefit them across time in ways we don't even know.
-It's why I wrote my book and insisted on keeping it freely available online: I wanted to make it easier for people to learn a skill so that they too could have better opportunities.
-This site is another expression of that desire to help people make a good living.

-I continue to receive incredible gifts.
-Two years ago Nubank invited me to give a talk at the first ever Clojure/South.
-They paid for everything, they flew me down and put me up in a nice hotel and even let me get on a stage and talk to people.
-On purpose!
-It was one of the highlights of my career, and honestly, my
-life: the memories of that trip -- of crashing a bar in São Paulo at like 3am with a bunch of Clojurians and cheering as one of us somehow finagled the guitar off the guy who was supposed to be singing to sing a couple tunes of their own -- are memories I will always cherish.

-We do what we can with what we have.
-I have some programming skills, I sometimes have free time, and I hope that this little contribution to the Clojure ecosystem helps some people out.